A Guide to Onboarding and Offboarding Employees for Risk PreventionRead article

-Creating a vendor risk management process requires an initial investment, but the costs associated with not having one (data breaches, compliance fines, etc.) can often cost much more.
+Creating a vendor risk management process requires an initial investment, but the costs associated with not having one (data breaches, regulatory compliance fines, disruptions in business continuity, etc.) can often cost much more.
 Having a vendor risk management plan can help identify vendors that do not have a strong enough cybersecurity program to meet a defined required security standard for protecting customer data.

-A vendor risk management plan will often introduce more steps to your vendor onboarding process because each vendor will undergo a due diligence process.
+A vendor risk management plan will often introduce more steps to your vendor onboarding process because each vendor will undergo a due diligence process during procurement.
 However, having a step-by-step process for collecting information, creating vendor profiles, assigning risk categories, and communicating with vendors can help streamline the process.

-In terms of data security, having a vendor risk management program in place helps your organization understand how data flows, where it’s stored, and how to manage access to that information.
+In terms of information security, having a vendor risk management program in place helps your organization understand how data flows, where it’s stored, and how to manage access to that information.

 What is a vendor risk management plan?

 A vendor risk management plan is a step-by-step program that a company adopts in order to identify, measure, monitor, and reduce the risks associated with an outside vendor.
 The plan clearly lays out the expectations a company has when it comes to vendor behavior and access to data.

 The process begins with a due diligence exploration of a vendor’s risk profile.
 Vendor risk assessments are used to identify any potential risks and better understand how data is shared before entering into a legal agreement.
 Due diligence can include reviewing vendor compliance reports and the attestations of compliance to requesting vendors to perform a vendor security questionnaire and reviewing results.
 From there, a process should be in place to consistently monitor your vendor's security posture and identify potential threats before they impact your business.